Structured Outputs

 - Use Descriptive Field Names: Choose field names that clearly indicate their purpose

-where appropriate - Handle Errors: Always wrap JSON parsing in try-catch blocks
+- Handle Errors: Always wrap JSON parsing in try-catch blocks

 - Use Nullish Coalescing: Handle null values gracefully with